svanwart/braid-docs/src/app/docs/computation/binary/page.md

 ---
-title: Introduction to Binary Numbers
+title: Introduction to Binary
 nextjs:
   metadata:
-    title: Introduction to Binary Numbers
+    title: Introduction to Binary
     description: TBD.
 ---

-Introduction to Binary numbers

 ## 1. What is Binary?
 As we learned in the previous sections, computers use a series of switches to represent information and perform computations.
 This means that computers require that data and instructions be encoded in terms of switches, where 1 symbolizes "on" and 0 symbolizes "off."

-{% light-switch value=1 /%}
+{% light-switch value=1 width=80 /%}

-That's all that binary is --  idea of binary.
-For a computer to be able to process and store information, it needs to be encoded into a form that a computer understands: a series of 1s and 0s.
-For this to be possible, humans have invented different systems of encodings to translate different types of information into binary[1].
+This is the idea of **binary**: representing information and ideas as a series of on/off switches, or 1s and 0s.
+This my sound complicated, but it's simpler than you think.
+For instance, let's say that you and your friend Walter wanted to represent the numbers 0-5 using a series of on/off switches.
+Walter proposes that the number 5 can be represented by 5 switches turned to "on", that the number 4 could be represented as 4 switches turned to "on", and so forth.

+### Walter's System
+{% light-switches values=[1, 1, 1, 1, 1] label="5" /%}
+{% light-switches values=[1, 1, 1, 1] label="4" /%}
+{% light-switches values=[1, 1, 1] label="3" /%}
+{% light-switches values=[1, 1] label="2" /%}
+{% light-switches values=[1] label="1" /%}
+{% light-switches values=[] label="0" /%}

+If you and Walter both agree that this is how number encodings should work, then you have invented a system of binary that can encode numbers.
+However, this may not be *the best* system.
+Can you think of any problems with it?

+### Potential Problems with Walter's System:
+Over time, you may begin to appreciate some of the challenges that accompany Walter's system of binary encodings.
+For instance:
+* If zero is represented by no switches, how do you even know if there is a zero being represented?
+* How would you represent the number 999,999,999?
+Would that number require that you have nearly a billion switches available?

+You may be starting to appreciate that some systems of binary encodings are more efficient and more correct than others.
+In fact, people have spent a lot of time thinking about the best way to encode different kinds of information accurately and efficiently, taking inspiration from existing systems of formally representing concepts, particularly mathematics.

+## Decimal and Binary Representations of Whole Numbers [Start Here]
+and,

-        {% light-switches values=[1, 0, 1, 0, 1, 1, 0, 0] /%}
+        {% light-switches values=[1, 0, 1, 0, 1, 1, 0, 0] center=true /%}

 In this section we'll be focusing on how to represent and manipulate numbers using binary.